-Introduction to Costa Rica Costa Rica is bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west and the Caribbean Sea to the east.
-Once a poor and isolated colony, since its independence in 1821 Costa Rica has become one of the most stable, prosperous and progressive nations in Latin America.
+Costa Rica is bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west, and the Caribbean Sea to the east.
+Once a poor and isolated colony, since its independence in 1821 Costa Rica has become one of the most stable, prosperous, and progressive nations in Latin America.
 It constitutionally abolished its army in 1949, as the first and one of the few sovereign nations without a standing army.

 Costa Rica is known for its progressive environmental policies, being the only country to meet all five criteria established to measure environmental sustainability.
-In spite of its small size, Costa Rica features greater biodiversity than Europe or North America.
-This is due to a number of factors, among them the country's location between North and South America, which enables plants and animals from both continents and the Caribbean islands to establish themselves there.
-Also, Costa Rica's tropical climate and geographical makeup includes a range of habitats, from lowland rainforest to cloud forests to tropical lakes and rivers.
-During the 1970s and 1980s Costa Rica saw rapid deforestation, with land clearing among the highest in the Americas.
+Despite its small size, Costa Rica features greater biodiversity than Europe or North America.
+This is due to several factors, among them the country's location between North and South America, which enables plants and animals from both continents and the Caribbean islands to establish themselves there.
+Also, Costa Rica's tropical climate and geographical makeup include a range of habitats, from lowland rainforests to cloud forests to tropical lakes and rivers.

+During the 1970s and 1980s, Costa Rica saw rapid deforestation, with land clearing among the highest in the Americas.
 Rainforest destruction has serious environmental consequences because more than half of all the species on the planet are found in the rainforest.
 The primary reasons for deforestation include the extraction of hardwood for fuel and clear-cutting land for agriculture and cattle ranching.
-In response to the rapid deforestation, many environmental groups began to target their efforts toward developing commercially viable and sustainable uses of the rainforest.
-Ecotourism in Costa Rica began in the mid-1980s as a way to stop the deforestation and to generate needed foreign exchange for the economy.
+In response to the rapid deforestation, many environmental groups began to target their efforts toward developing commercially viable and sustainable uses for the rainforest.
+Ecotourism in Costa Rica began in the mid-1980s to stop deforestation and generate needed foreign exchange for the economy.
 Encouraging local inhabitants to practice efficient stewardship over the remaining forests is in theory a win-win situation where the environment prospers because it is no longer being clear-cut, and the local inhabitants prosper by using the local environment to their economic advantage.
 However, challenges remain.

-Costa Rica is considered to have the highest density of biodiversity of any country worldwide and they would like to stay that way.
+Costa Rica is considered to have the highest density of biodiversity of any country worldwide and it would like to stay that way.

 The rainforests are indeed beginning to be used in more sustainable ways.
 Also, the costs of maintaining a rainforest are usually borne by the local inhabitants who have used the land for hundreds of years.
-Currently, ecotourism presents problems of its own and cannot be seen as a solution for all the problems of the past.
-Costa Rica has struggled with efforts to establish rules and regulations to ensure minimal negative impact on the environment.
+Currently, ecotourism presents problems of its own and cannot be seen as a solution to all the problems of the past.
+Costa Rica has struggled with efforts to establish rules and regulations to ensure the minimal negative impact on the environment.